Highway works and street works permits

 Before starting road construction, enter into a formal Section 38 agreement with the highway authority.
 The agreement specifies the roads to be adopted, the construction specification, the bond amount and form, the inspection fee, and the maintenance period.
 Your solicitor should review the agreement before you sign it.
 The highway authority's legal costs for preparing the agreement are typically charged to the developer.

 The Section 38 agreement requires you to provide a bond or other form of security before construction begins.
-The bond amount is typically 100 to 150 per cent of the estimated construction cost of the road works, as determined by the highway authority.
+The bond amount is set by the highway authority and is commonly around 100 per cent of the estimated construction cost of the road works, though practice varies by authority and some require more.
 Accepted forms include a cash deposit, a surety bond from an approved financial institution, or a bank guarantee.
 The bond protects the authority against the risk that you fail to complete the road to adoptable standard.

 Build the road in accordance with the specification agreed in the Section 38 agreement.
 Notify the highway authority before starting each construction stage so that the authority's inspector can attend.
 The inspector will check sub-base levels and compaction, base course thickness and material, surface course quality and profile, drainage connections and gully installation, kerbing alignment and levels, and footway construction.
 Keep detailed construction records including materials test certificates, compaction test results, and as-built drawings.